NativeScript/docs-v7/docs/ui/theme.md

 * `nt-label`: A class name that applies the base styling to Label UI components.
 * `-sides`: A class name that helps align a label and text field side by side.

-Here’s a form with a number of different form control display options you can experiment with.
+Here’s a form with several different form control display options you can experiment with.

 ``` XML
 <StackLayout class="nt-form">